unifi-utilities/unifios-utilities/run-pihole/README.md

 ### Features
 1. Run PiHole on your UDM with a completely isolated network stack.
 This will not port conflict or be influenced by any changes on by Ubiquiti
+2. Persists through reboots and firmware updates.
+After a FW update you will need to resetup your on-boot described in this repo

 ### Requirements
 1. You have setup the on boot script described in this repo